50 Easy DIY Home Hacks That Will Improve Your Life

 Get pet fur off of furniture with a squeegee.

 You may love your pets, but odds are you don't relish getting covered in their fur every time you take a seat on a piece of fabric-upholstered furniture.
-But instead of spending endless cash on lint rollers that hardly pick up a thing, you can use a squeegee to get rid of all that excess hair.
+Instead of spending endless cash on lint rollers that hardly pick up a thing, use a squeegee to get rid of all that excess hair—it'll come off easily in a single pass!

 Protect your furniture from your cat's claws with aluminum foil.

-Is there a specific part of your couch that your cat just won't stop clawing at?
+Is there a specific part of your couch that your cat just won't stop clawing?
 If so, cover that area up with aluminum foil.
 The uncomfortable sensation of the foil against their claws should be unpleasant enough to deter them in the future.

 Make your house smell fresh by warming a vanilla bean in water on the stove.